Georgy Malenkov: Defeating Zhdanovshchina

+Mikhail Kalinin, Georgy Malenkov, Joseph Stalin and Aleksandr Shcherbakov at the commemoration of the 18th anniversary of Lenin's death.

 "Zhdanovshchina" was the emphasis on purified communist ideology developed during the Second World War by Andrei Zhdanov.
 It emerged from Zhdanov's debates inside the party hierarchy opposing Malenkov's pragmatist faction.
 Malenkov stressed universal values of science and engineering, and proposed to promote technological experts to the highest positions in the Soviet administrative elite.
 Zhdanov's faction said proper ideology trumped science and called for prioritizing political education and ideological purity.
 However the technocrats had proven amazingly successful during the war in terms of engineering, industrial production, and development of advanced munitions.

 Zhdanov sought to use the ideological purification of the party as a vehicle to restore the Kremlin's political control over the provinces and the technocrats.
 He worried that the provincial party bosses and the heads of the economic ministries had achieved too high a degree of autonomy during the war, when the top leadership realized the urgent need for maximum mobilization of human and material resources.
 The highest priority in the postwar era was physical reconstruction after the massive wartime destruction.
 The same argument that strengthened the technocrats continue to operate, and the united opposition of Malenkov, the technocrats, the provincial party bosses, and the key ministries doomed Zhdanov's proposals.
 He therefore pivoted to devote Zhdanovshchina to purification of the arts and culture.